bchaugt/aws-modernization-with-contrastsecurity/content/_index.md

 {{% notice warning %}}
 <p style='text-align: left;'>
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
+These will help you understand how various AWS services can be architectured to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.
 </p>
 {{% /notice %}}